dvdmtw98/blog/Post Vault/articles/2021-03-09-overthewire-bandit-level-19-level-20.md

   Example: ./bandit20-do id
 ```

-The file tells us that it allows us to run a command as another user.
-Lets see an example of running an command as another user using the id command
+The help menu of the binary tells us that it can be executed as another user.
+Let's view an example of running a command as another user using the id command

 ```
 bandit19@bandit:~$ id